Ocean State

 Additions

-Net decrease in fair value of investments (367 )
+Net increase in fair value of investments 1,848

 Deductions